Natador/test-blog/content/posts/longest-cold-snap.md

 tells the `MATCH_RECOGNIZE` expression to match 1 or more day(s) of freezing temperatures in sequence.
 This is exactly the same type of syntax as regular expressions.
 Also as a note, the match is *greedy* by default, i.e. it matches the *longest* sequence of rows that fit the pattern, which is what we want.
 [Snowflake has a fantastic tutorial](https://docs.snowflake.com/en/user-guide/match-recognize-introduction.html) for using this syntax, so I'll spare the other details of the expression.

-Dealing with dataset problems such as unacceptable time-gaps is easy with window functions such as `LAG`, `LEAD`, `FIRST`, etc. in the `define` or `measures` clause.
+Dealing with dataset problems such as unacceptable time-gaps is easy with window functions such as `LAG`, `LEAD`, `FIRST`, and `LAST` in the `define` or `measures` clause.
 Similar functionality in Python built on top of Pandas appears to be provided by the [data patterns](https://data-patterns.readthedocs.io/en/latest/readme.html) library, although I haven't worked with that one directly.

 **Pros**:
 - Literally built for the task